 If you find that emails are not being transmitted as expected then this checklist of likely causes should be reviewed as these problems are normally caused by security settings or network restrictions.

-expense@work, forms@work and time@work can be configured to send email alerts and notifications to employees to advise them of certain events (such as new Timesheets or Expense Forms to review or complete) and also to remind them of actions they have not yet carried out (for example forms to authorise or transactions to approve).
+[email protected], [email protected] and [email protected] can be configured to send email alerts and notifications to employees to advise them of certain events (such as new Timesheets or Expense Forms to review or complete) and also to remind them of actions they have not yet carried out (for example forms to authorise or transactions to approve).

 Sometimes you may find that emails are not being transmitted or some employees are reporting that they are not receiving emails.

 In order to find the cause of the problem it is vital that the underlying problem is properly diagnosed.
 Lets start by considering the different types of email notifications that can be sent.

 - Transmission Texts – These emails are sent by the system when certain trigger events happen.
 For example and employee submits an expense claim or timesheet and an email goes to their manager to advise them that they have to authorise the document.
 These emails are are normally triggered following a form submission via the web or a mobile device and require interaction between the IIS Server and the SMTP/Exchange Server.

 - Notifications (Task Scheduler) – These emails are sent by the Task Scheduler at regular intervals (defined in the setup) to remind people that they have actions to perform.
 For example a reminder that last weeks timesheet still needs to be completed.
 These notifications are entirely separate from Transmission Texts and if they are being generated by the Task Scheduler will require interaction between the Server where the Task Scheduler is installed and the SMTP/Exchange Server.